bagra98/lightroom-public-apis/src/pages/guides/reporting_api/index.md

 ## Overview

-While the Adobe Analytics UI can help an analyst or digital marketer answer key questions, the Analytics API can automate those answers by reporting to executive dashboards, custom reporting platforms, or tight Experience Cloud integrations.
+While the Adobe Lr UI can help an analyst or digital marketer answer key questions, the Lr API can automate those answers by reporting to executive dashboards, custom reporting platforms, or tight Experience Cloud integrations.
-Because the `/reports` endpoint uses the same API as the Analytics UI, you can configure it for many options.
+Because the `/reports` endpoint uses the same API as the Lr UI, you can configure it for many options.

 ## Authentication and authorization

-Before you can use Analytics APIs, you need to obtain authentication and receive authorization.
+Before you can use Lr APIs, you need to obtain authentication and receive authorization.
 For more information, see the [Get Started guide](..).

 ## /reports Endpoint description